ccbagel/cra-clone/readme.md

 Merging the dev config and the common config using webpackMerge module.
 This will merge the dev/build configs with the common configs.

 I'm also hot-reloading for better dev experience.

+-------PRODUCTION BUILD-------

+One key difference between the dev build and produciton build is that in the production build, we want hashes on the JS files so we can cache them longterm.

+Hashed chunk files also incorporated for lazy loading.

+We also use the css loaders in the webpack config for our production environment but this time, we'll also use source maps for css.
+Instead of also inserting our css into the html head, we want to generate a css file so we could cache it.

+I've also used plugins to copy all the files in the /public directory since they aren't passed through webpack except for the index.html